What is the National Guard Youth ChalleNGe Program?

 What is the cost per student and who pays for it?

 The National Guard Youth ChalleNGe Program is one of the most cost-effective programs for high-risk youth in the nation.
-It costs approximately $14,000 for each youth to complete the 17 1/2-month program.
-These funds are provided by federal and state partnerships.
+While it costs approximately $28,000 per cadet to provide the full program—including a 5 1/2-month Residential Phase followed by a 24-month Post-Residential Phase.
+There is no cost to families once a cadet is accepted as these funds are provided through federal and state partnerships.

 When did the program begin?